djey47/cool-updown-nxt/api/README.md

 ### Power

+Note: By design, the power state of a device is determined by the results of the ping diagnostic above; while working on most cases, that approach might not be 100% reliable, especially when device encounters network issues; besides, there's latency between the real status change and the moment when it comes detected by the diagnostics.

 The application actually records the power ON/OFF attempts and thus is able to store:

 - date on which the attempt has been made